anazarkin1/pubcal/deliverables/iteration-01.review.md

  * List goals/tasks, from most to least important.
  * If a goal/task was not part of the original iteration plan, please mention it.
  * For each goal/task, refer to artifact(s) that show that it was met/completed.
+ - Created mockups of pages that we have planned to have for the app.
  - Decided to use AWS server for server, mongoDB for database.
  - Completed basic AWS server setup
  - Completed basic mongoDB setup
- - Created mockups of pages that we have planned to have for the app.

 Goals/tasks that were planned but not met/completed:

  * List goals/tasks, from most to least important.
  * For each goal/task, explain why it was not met/completed.
    e.g. Did you change your mind, or did you just not get to it yet?
+   - We were not able to complete UML diagrams.
+We did not have enough time to do UML diagrams (and to come up with technical detai).
+   - We did not have online meetings as we thought it might get way too complicated to have an organized discussion when we have five members trying to type their thoughts at the same time.

 Goals/tasks that were not originally planned, but ended up being not met/completed: